ILiekCarot/Exec-stuff/README.md

 ### Decrypting Roblox

-This is self-explanatory; just dump Roblox with a bypassed Scylla or decrypt it(the keyword here is ChaCha20).
+This is self-explanatory; just dump Roblox with a bypassed Scylla or decrypt it(the keyword here is ChaCha20).<br>
+This step can be skipped if you're disassembling a mobile version.

 ### Disassembling Roblox